Laura Huey

-Laura Huey is a Canadian criminologist specialising in the study of public policing, victimization, missing persons and mental health issues in criminal justice.
+Laura Huey (born 1966) is a Canadian criminologist specialising in the study of public policing, victimization, missing persons and mental health issues in criminal justice.

 Huey is a professor at the University of Western Ontario in the department of sociology.
 She is also the editor-in-chief of the international journal Police Practice & Research, Chair of the Working Group on Mental Health and Policing of the COVID-19 Taskforce of the Royal Society of Canada, former vice-chair of the American Society of Criminologists' division of policing and the former executive director of the Canadian Society of Evidence Based Policing.
 She is also a member of the College of New Scholars, Artists and Scientists of the Royal Society of Canada and a senior research fellow with the National Police Foundation.

 Career

 Research on policing

 A significant focus of Huey's research is the politics of policing.
 Her first book, Negotiating Demands: The Politics of Skid Row Policing in Edinburgh, San Francisco and Vancouver, draws on field-based research to comparatively examine "the influence of local political, moral, and economic issues on police practices within marginalized communities" within three 'liberal', yet very different types of 'liberal' cities.
 While the political aspects of policing remained a research interest in the period that followed, it wasn't until 2022 that she released another book in this area.
 The Wicked Problems of Police Reform in Canada draws on twenty years of empirical data to present the public policy issues associated with the politics surrounding public police reform.
 Her current project continues to explore this interest but within the context of public order policing: #OccupyOttawa: An Oral History.

 Throughout much of the period from 2015 to 2020, Huey's research and community engagement activities were focused on promoting evidence-based policing in Canada.
 In 2014, Huey was asked to sit as a member of the Canadian Council of Academies' expert panel on the future of Canadian policing.
 This panel was convened by Public Safety Canada in response to tri-partite agreement between federal territorial and provincial governments to explore maintaining or reducing policing costs.
 Recognizing a lack of sound Canadian policy-oriented research to address policing issues, in 2015 Huey founded the Canadian Society of Evidence Based Policing (Can-SEBP) and began to work with applied researchers and police organizations to try to increase the volume of research being produced.
-When she stepped down as Can-SEBP's Director in 2020, this network of academics and policing practitioners had grown to over 3,000 members.
+When she stepped down as Can-SEBP's director in 2020, this network of academics and policing practitioners had grown to over 3,000 members.
 Huey is also the co-author of two books in this field: Implementing Evidence Based Research: A How to Guide for Police Organisations and Evidence Based Policing: An Introduction to Key Ideas.